MicrosoftDocs/learn/learn-pr/azure/incident-response-with-alerting-on-azure/includes/2-explore-azure-monitor-alert-types.md

 After the downtime that your customers faced, you set up monitoring on your key resources in Azure.
 With the monitoring in place, you want to make sure the right people are being alerted at the right level.

-In this unit, you'll learn how Azure Monitor receives resource data, what makes up an alert, and how and when to use an alert.
-Finally, you'll learn how to create and manage your own alerts.
+In this unit, you learn how Azure Monitor receives resource data, what makes up an alert, and how and when to use an alert.
+Finally, you learn how to create and manage your own alerts.

 ## Data types in Azure Monitor